 For me, it was all but the last reason that made me loose my faith in God, and even when I got to the point where I hated religion and everything it stands for and was outspoken against it, I still secretly wished that I could believe in God.
 I have said many times, there have been times in my life when I had no doubt there is a God, there have been times in my life when I was absolutely convinced there is no God, but there has never been a time in my life where I didn’t care either way.
 I have, for as long as I can remember, been fascinated by religion, even obsessed at times.

-Those of you who are regular listeners or readers will recall that my father was a minister, but despite all of his self-righteousness, he was at least a few counties away from any conduct that could be considered holy or righteous.
+Those of you who are regular listeners or readers will recall that my father was a minister, but despite all of his self-righteousness, he was at least a few counties away from any conduct that could be considered holy or righteous by any sane or rational person.
 I often wondered why God would allow such a vile and perverse man to claim to be his mouthpiece.

 It seamed that whenever I started considering faith or religion in a positive manner some Christian would ruin it for me.
 On many occasions Christians would quote scriptures to me in attempt to convince me that I was going to hell if I didn't see it their way, which is never going to win a person over, by the way.
 Whenever a verse was misquoted I would quote it properly and then quote a verse that would put the person's actions in question and told them if they were going to try and condemn me with the Bible they had at least better quote it properly.
 I would then proceed to tell them they should be ashamed of themselves to have an atheist know the Bible better than they do.